Copyright© 2016 by Ernest Bywater

 Kevin asks, “A pickup is useful, but why red?”

 Mort grins and replies, “It’s a demonstrator with just a few hundred miles on it.
-But no one was interested in buying it because of the colour, so I got it for about half price.
+However, no one was interested in buying it because of the colour, so I got it for about half price.
 With what I saved on the purchase I can have it repainted a few times if I want to.”

 Kevin laughs and says, “A damn good reason to buy a red truck.
 Anyway, no one will mistake your truck for someone else’s truck.”